ranazaeem-1/coffee-sales-ml-analysis/README.md

 ---

-**Note**: This is an academic project for Big Data Analytics Assignment 4.
+**Note**: This is an academic project.
 The dataset and analysis are for educational purposes.